 To understand what you're eating, check out the ingredients in your ice cream, and remember options enhanced with cookie dough, sprinkles, swirls of sauce or crushed biscuits may pack even more ultra-processed ingredients.
 Vegan formulations and mainstream brands are often the worst offenders; by contrast, small local producers may use as few as three simple ingredients to make their ice cream.

 Here's a huge source of the UPFs in our fridges.
 An estimated 91% of UK shoppers buy chilled ready meals and, while standards have improved, you'll still find gelling agents, preservatives and meals that are higher in sugar than essential dietary fibre.
-"And fibre is a key one," says Dr Williams.
+"And fibre is a key one," says Dr Williamson.
 "Gut microbes feed on it, and when you think that 80% of our immune system sits in the gut wall regulated by our microbes, you realise what we're missing out on."

 That aforementioned sugar is a big problem, too.
-"We get very quick energy from the sugar – it creates a sugar spike in our blood – and when that comes down really rapidly it stimulates the appetite and makes us want more," says Dr Williams.
+"We get very quick energy from the sugar – it creates a sugar spike in our blood – and when that comes down really rapidly it stimulates the appetite and makes us want more," says Dr Williamson.
 "So with sugary foods we're quite often left hungry quite soon after eating.
 We know people eat more quickly when they're eating UPFs because they're so easy to eat, and that way we eat more, so everything's stacked against you."

 How much bread do you eat?
 It's a staple in diets around the world, but the vast majority of the bread on supermarket shelves and in pre-packed sandwiches qualifies as a UPF.
-"Industrially produced bread has a lot of refined carbs, additives for shelf life and added yeasts," says Dr Williams, who suggests these strong commercial yeasts carry on fermenting in the stomach, causing some people discomfort.
+"Industrially produced bread has a lot of refined carbs, additives for shelf life and added yeasts," says Dr Williamson, who suggests these strong commercial yeasts carry on fermenting in the stomach, causing some people discomfort.
 And it's not just white bread, either; many 'brown' breads use caramel colouring to give the appearance of wholemeal without the texture, and that's an issue…

-"Fibre is a really key nutrient to keep us healthy," says Dr Williams.
+"Fibre is a really key nutrient to keep us healthy," says Dr Williamson.
 "A varied intake is one of the best things we can do for our bodies.
 If we're not getting that fibre to begin with, because it's been broken down by processing, that's a real problem."
 Check labels to discover the fibre content in your loaf or make your own.
 And remember – true sourdough is made from just flour, salt and water, so beware of 'sourfaux', a UPF imitation.

 Research conducted in the US found significant consumption of instant noodles increases the risk of cardiometabolic syndrome, which can lead to heart disease, diabetes and stroke.
-This could be particularly worrying given the increasing demand for this speedy snack – according to data from the World Instant Noodle Association their consumption is growing fast across the globe.
+This could be particularly worrying given the increasing demand for this speedy snack – according to data from the World Instant Noodle Association consumption is growing fast across the globe.

 A hidden UPF that's absolutely everywhere in pre-prepared foods, margarine is a strong candidate for the very first ultra-processed food.
 Early trials to make these semi-solid blocks took place in 1869, and margarines are another modern miracle of science.
 They're predominantly made from liquid vegetable oils blended with emulsifiers, preservatives and water.
 Common in manufactured products of all kinds, margarine also pops up in our home cooking, making it almost impossible to avoid.

-"The single most important thing we can do for our health is to improve the variety of gut microbes we have," says Dr Williams.
+"The single most important thing we can do for our health is to improve the variety of gut microbes we have," says Dr Williamson.
 "Emulsifiers have been shown to do the opposite."
 The margarine category has been a lucrative battleground for manufacturers, with plenty of health claims made, but it's worth noting that pricier plant-based and nutrient-fortified options often have the most complex formulations.

 Top of our ranking for good reason, hot dogs and other highly processed meats are categorised alongside fellow carcinogens such as tobacco by The International Agency for Research on Cancer.
 This is partly thanks to nitrates and nitrides (additives that help these savoury products live longer in our fridges).
 When researchers from the University of Michigan set out to calculate the dietary changes that would have the most benefit for health and the environment, their scrutiny across a complex set of metrics left processed meats nowhere to hide.